 ++ Any course with a prefix of ANTH, ECON, HIST, POLS, PSYC or SOCI (except HIST 104C and HIST 105C).

 ^ All students taking the following courses ECE 101C, ECE 143C, ECE 155C, ECE 167C, ECE 188C and ECE 215C will be charged a $25 Child and Family Development Center Lab fee for each class.

 CL – Number of lecture/classroom hours per week for the course

 Program Learning Outcomes

-- Have a variety of Early childhood field experiences
+- Demonstrate a variety of early childhood field experiences.

 This degree meets the training and education requirements for the State of NH Early Childhood Teacher Credential (Level 5).

 Program Specific Requirements

 - Lab Hours – All students will spend designated hours each week with infants, toddlers, preschoolers, or kindergarteners while taking early childhood courses.
 These hours will be considered a component of class participation and additional CFDC lab video viewing fee applies for the following classes taken (ECE 101C, ECE 143C, ECE 155C, ECE 167C, ECE 188C, and ECE 215C).
 NHTI has an NAEYC accredited child care center/lab school (The Child and Family Development Center) to meet the needs of these required lab hours.
 All students are expected to use the Child and Family Development Center unless they work full-time in a licensed child care center or are 100% online and live at a distance from the NHTI campus that prohibits coming to the CFDC.
 (CFDC lab video viewing fee still applies)

 - Upon acceptance into the program, students must complete the following paperwork (either for participation at CFDC or documentation from their placement in an approved child care center – working full time or 100% online):